-New York City is one of the most iconic locations in the world and it can be difficult to figure out the best way to see everything the city has to offer in just four days.
+New York City is one of the most iconic locations in the world and it can be difficult to figure out the best way to see everything the city has to offer by only spending 4 days in New York.
 If you’re pressed for time, this itinerary could help you experience some of the Big Apple’s most famous sights, esteemed architecture and memorable attractions.

 I have pulled together my favourite bits from my trip to the Big Apple a few years ago and to help you on your way here a guide to 4 days in New York.
 So are you ready for your Weekend in New York?